blinky-iot/sim800_googleSheets_data_logging/README.md

 1. Open your **Google Sheet**.
 2. Go to `Extensions > Apps Script`.
 3. Delete any default code and paste the following code from: /google-app-scripts
+4. Change the spreadsheetId and the sheet name

 ```javascript